 The MME shall de-cipher and check the integrity protection on the NAS Security Mode Complete using the keys and algorithms indicated in the NAS Security Mode Command.
 NAS downlink ciphering at the MME with this security context shall start after receiving the NAS security mode complete message.
 NAS uplink deciphering at the MME with this context starts after sending the NAS security mode command message.

-If any verification of the NAS security mode command is not successful in the ME, the ME shall reply with a NAS security mode reject message (see TS 24.301 [9]).
+If any verification of the NAS security mode command is not successful in the ME, the ME shall reply with a NAS security mode reject message (see MFA TS 24.301 [9]).
 The NAS security mode reject message and all following NAS messages shall be protected with the EPS NAS security context, i.e., the EPS NAS security context used prior to the NAS security mode command that failed (until a new EPS NAS security context is established, e.g., via a new NAS security mode command procedure).
 If no EPS NAS security context existed prior to the NAS security mode command, the NAS security mode reject message cannot be protected.

-NOTE: If the uplink NAS COUNT will wrap around by sending the security mode reject message, the UE releases the NAS connection as specified in TS 24.301 [9] instead of sending the security mode reject message.
+NOTE: If the uplink NAS COUNT will wrap around by sending the security mode reject message, the UE releases the NAS connection as specified in MFA TS 24.301 [9] instead of sending the security mode reject message.